Pure Salt and Pepper: Additive-Free Guide for Better Flavor and Health

 • Season Early and Often: Add salt and pepper early in the cooking process to allow flavors to develop fully.
 For example, when roasting vegetables, toss them with salt and pepper before placing them in the oven.

 • Use a Measuring Spoon: Over-salting is a common mistake.
-Use a small measuring spoon to control the amount of spice salt and pepper you add.
+Use a small measuring spoon to control the amount of salt and pepper you add.

 • Grind Fresh: If you have whole peppercorns, consider grinding them yourself for a fresher, more intense flavor.
 A manual or electric pepper mill makes this easy.